-When I dig in deeper to the “it takes too much time” reasons, most of the concerns come from believing – incorrectly.
+When I dig in deeper to the “it takes too much time” reason, most of the concerns come from an incorrect belief.

-But our general network doesn’t refer us…people we know well within our network are the only ones who refer us.
+But our general network doesn’t refer us…people we know well and who come across our ideal clients are the ones who refer us.

-People we have a relationship with, people who trust us – these are the people who refer us.
+People we have a relationship with, people who trust us – those are the people who refer us.
 The size of our network doesn’t impact the number of referrals received.
-In fact, the metric that dictates the number of referrals received is the strength of our relationships with a key group of referral sources.
+In fact, the metric that dictates the number of referrals received is the strength of our relationships with a key group of referral sources (those who refer us).

-Most of the time we believe what we believe because of an “expert” or training.
+Remember as we learned with the other myths…most of the time we believe what we believe because of an “expert” or training.
 (Really, my referral training is no different.
 I just teach the opposite of all of these myths.)
-We believe referrals are a time suck because that is what we have read, been taught or experienced ourselves.
+We believe referrals are a time suck because of how we have been taught, what we have read, or what we have experienced ourselves.

 It is What We Read